hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

 These problems become more acute for repeated projects when you have to deploy many/several similar projects with big/small changes.
 But removing the copying and pasting of code will not hurt anyone.

-I want to share my solution for the outlined problems.
+I want to share my solution to these outlined problems.

 <habracut/>